mstr-dev/Visualization-Plugins-Deprecated/README.md

 3. Send a pull request.

 ###License of Visualizations
 For all the Custom Visualizations submitted to this GitHub Repository, we assume that they are aligned to the open source principle and allowed to share to the MSTR community.
-If you have a specific license statement, please put it at the begining of your Visualization JavaScript code.
+If you have a specific license statement, please put it at the beginning of your Visualization JavaScript code.

 For more info, please refer to the [Wiki Site](https://github.com/mstr-dev/Visualization-Plugins/wiki).